-Consistent with arguments presented in the First Amendment Clinic’s friend-of-the-court brief, the court held that the anti-SLAPP statute protects a speaker who criticizes a public official from being sued for defamation unless the speaker had actual knowledge that their statements were probably false.
-As further advocated in the Clinic’s brief, the Georgia Supreme Court held that the speaker’s failure to exhaustively investigate prior to making the critical statements does not establish the speaker’s bad faith or prove that the speaker acted with reckless disregard for the truth.
+Consistent with arguments presented in the First Amendment Clinic’s friend-of-the-court brief, Georgia’s highest court held that the anti-SLAPP statute protects a speaker who criticizes a public official from being sued for defamation unless the speaker had actual knowledge that their statements were probably false.
+As further advocated in the Clinic’s brief, the opinion held that the speaker’s failure to exhaustively investigate prior to making the critical statements does not establish the speaker’s bad faith or prove that the speaker acted with reckless disregard for the truth.

 ACLU v.
 Zeh arises out of statements published by the American Civil Liberties Union about alleged unlawful conduct by B. Reid Zeh, a part-time public defender in Glenn County, Georgia.

 Zeh sued for defamation and the ACLU moved to strike the lawsuit under Georgia’s anti-SLAPP statute.
 The trial court denied the motion and the Georgia Court of Appeals affirmed.